codyaverett/memento/personal/job-hunting/data-etl-hindsight.md

 - Api layer was an unnecessary step for the purpose of this demo
 - Slither smart contract static analysis could have been fruitful, but would require more hours than I had to truly understand the framework's outputs.
 - When managing your own infrastructure, make frequent backups
--

-## Reimplementation

 Steps I'd take differently
-- Start with a simpler standardized datasource
+- Start with a simpler standardized datasource through json rcp connections
-	- Kafka or PubSub and JSON RCP connector to various blockchains
 	- Sourcing data from the blocks directly would allow for checking data integrity
 	- simpler time backfilling data from any missing blocks
--